willirath/2019-02-01_what_is_holding_us_back_on_our_way_towards_open_science/towards_reproducible_science.md

 Some alternatives:

-- At TM, we have <data-tm@geomar.de> which will be forwarded to whoever will be in charge of data management.
+- At TM, we have <data-tm@geomar.de> which is forwarded to whoever is / will be in charge of data management within the group.

 - https://zenodo.org provides storage and a DOI for data.